douglasdavis/ddavis.io/tech/_drafts/redesigning-an-analysis-api.md

 ## Be your first user

-## Be influenced
+## Find inpiration

-If you're writing in any programming language, you're using something that has likely been used to write a whole bunch of other things, and there's a good chance you might be using a library or two (or 10 or 12).
-I was using some existing ATLAS libraries and looking at both the code and documentation for those libraries helped me get more out of them and give me ideas to make my API (and my documentation), in my opinion, better.
+If you're writing in any programming language, you're using something that has likely been used to write a whole bunch of other things, and there's a good chance you're using a library or two (or 10 or 12).
+I was using some existing ATLAS libraries; looking beyond the documentation and at the code helped me get more out of them and give me ideas to make my API (and my documentation), in my opinion, better.

 I'm one of a large number of people writing a blog post about writing an API - so there are plenty of opportunities to learn from [some of